espena/nlconv/README.md

 of the file.
 This parameter is optional in that the user may pipe the input data into nlconv instead of specifying a sourcefile (see below).

-To convert a file with mac-formatted newlines to a new file witn dos-style newlines:
+To convert a file with mac-formatted newlines to a new file with dos-style newlines:

 `nlconv --2dos --input data-mac-formatted.txt > data-dos-formatted.txt`